 Do your future self a favor and read the full policy (PDF).

-These are the most popular alternatives to SafetyWing for buying travel insurance when you’re already traveling.
+Here are the most popular providers of travel insurance when already traveling.

 - World Nomads.
 Starting from $US2.78/day.
-Super expensive, but they have a great reputation in the industry and among past customers and offer extensive coverage for activities and countries SafetyWing doesn’t.
+Yeah, super expensive.
+Bloggers love to recommend these guys because they pay high commissions.
+But World Nomads does have a great reputation in the industry and among past customers and offers extensive coverage for activities and countries SafetyWing doesn't.

 - True Traveler.
 Starting from $US1.78/day for European residents.
 They offer a wide variety of add-ons, options, and packages.